andycroll/andycroll.com/_posts/2021/2021-08-30-compress-your-rails-html-responses-on-heroku.md

 ## Why?

-Compressing 'text-based' resources (i.e. the HTML or JSON your views generate) is a [standard performance recommendation from Google](https://web.dev/uses-text-compression/).
+Compressing 'text-based' resources (i.e. the HTML or JSON your views generate) is one of Google‘s [standard performance recommendations](https://web.dev/uses-text-compression/).

 In most cases, text-based responses compress _really_ well.
 I’ve seen compression of 20x on some of our more “HTML-repetative” `#index` actions at work, but 4x is typical on smaller pages.
 It makes an even bigger difference to performance on mobile, where network is more of a bottleneck.